-- Substantial wall covering that results in significant attenuation to the CBSD transmission, e.g. within stadiums and arenas, - A location that is more than 3 m below the height of the enclosure around the CBSD at a point of closest approach to the location of the CBSD, - The transmitted signal is adequately attenuated towards locations exterior to the premises, and - Max EIRP less than 30 dBm/10MHz. - 5) A CBSD located in a tunnel, underground location, or a cave can be classified as indoor at the discretion of an installer. - 6) An installer can use discretion to declare that any relevant environment is outdoor.
+- A location that is more than 3 m below the height of the enclosure around the CBSD at a point of closest approach to the location of the CBSD, - The transmitted signal is adequately attenuated towards locations exterior to the premises, and - Max EIRP less than 30 dBm/10MHz. - 5) A CBSD located in a tunnel, underground location, or a cave can be classified as indoor at the discretion of an installer. - 6) An installer can use discretion to declare that any relevant environment is outdoor.
 The installer is responsible for ensuring that the CBSD follows all necessary conditions for operation at the registered maximum power levels. - An example is a point-to-point link in a stadium, meant for video transport